NSL: Nursing Lab

 In this course the student will examine various nursing theories and concepts; conceptual frameworks; theories from other disciplines which apply to nursing; nursing history; nursing education; professionalism in nursing; nursing leadership; the nursing process; nursing diagnosis, nursing research; ethical, legal, economic, and political aspects of nursing and current issues in nursing.
 The student will also study and learn to practice psychosocial and physical assessment skills as well as learning how to do: vital sign assessment, provide bedside nursing care, hygiene and comfort; transfer and positioning techniques for clients, and understand and demonstrate competence in the utilization of standard precautions as a health care provider.
 The emphasis of this course will also be on the maintenance, and promotion and health of the older adult and introduction to the care of the inpatient.
 Clients with chronic health problems in both these populations are addressed.
 Content is organized around the concepts of wellness, chronicity and acuity.
 The nursing process is used to assist these clients to grow and or adapt through supportive, therapeutic, palliative, and preventive measures.

-Pre / Co requisites: NSL 381 requires a prerequisite of a C minimum in NSG 530, NSG 532, and NSG 533; and a corequisite of NSG 381.
+NSL 381 Prerequisite: Successful completion of NSG 530, NSG 532, and NSG 533, with minimum grades of C. Corequisite: NSG 381.

 NSL 383.
 Caring for Healthy, Acute and Chronic Populations - Pediatrics/Maternity/Medical-Surgical I. 3 Credits.